RoslyndWilliams/Azure-Virtual-Machine-Creation/README.md

 <h3>Step 2: Create a Resource Group</h3>

-- Go to the search bar at the top and search "resource group"
+- Go to the search bar at the top and search for "resource group"
 - Select Create Resource Group
 - You will need to name the resource group and select the region
 - Select Review + Create on the lower left